lxtk-org/lxtk/README.md

 LX4E includes several examples (`org.lxtk.lx4e.examples.*` bundles) that demonstrate main aspects of its usage.

+For additional information on how to use some of the features of LXTK Core Framework and LX4E, see [FAQ](FAQ.md).

 For an overview of the API provided by LXTK Core Framework and LX4E, please see the Javadocs for the exported packages of the respective bundles.